cliffordwolf/bextdep/README.md

 Limitations, Todos and Future Work
 ----------------------------------

-- The 3-stage pipelined cores don't have very well balanced pipeline stages
+- The 3-stage pipelined cores don't have very well balanced pipeline stages in Vivado synthesis.
+This might be worth looking into.

 References
 ----------